Jump to section

 Valeriana officinalis, commonly known as valerian, is an herb native to Europe and Asia whose roots have been used since ancient Greek and Roman times as a sleep promoter.

 Double-blind studies, systematic reviews, and meta-analyses from the National Institutes of Health (1-5) shows that valerian plays a role prior to and during N1 (first sleep stage) when the body needs to feel calm, relaxed, and drowsy in order to move to N2 (second sleep stage).
-It works synergistically with gamma-aminobutyric acid, commonly referred to as GABA, an amino acid produced naturally in the brain that acts as an inhibitory neurotransmitter, blocking certain brain signals and decreasing activity in your nervous system.
+It works synergistically with gamma-aminobutyric acid, commonly referred to as GABA, an amino acid produced naturally in the brain that acts as an inhibitory neurotransmitter, blocking certain brain signals and decreasing activity in your central nervous system.
 Together, the two ensure a more relaxed, calm state.

 This is incredibly powerful in supporting better sleep because, when your body reacts to acute (short-term) or psychological stress, there’s an increase in sympathetic nervous system activation, during which time your autonomic nervous system (ANS) releases hormones such as adrenaline and cortisol that circulate blood to vital organs and muscles.
 (6) Your heart rate increases, your breath quickens, your muscles tense, beads of sweat form...sound familiar?
 It’s your “fight or flight” response, which evolved as a survival mechanism to enable people (we’re talkin’ hunger gatherers-era) to quickly react to life-threatening situations.

 When this occurs before bedtime, it can run interference with sleep onset (the ability to fall asleep) and sleep maintenance (the ability to stay asleep).
 That’s where valerian and GABA come in to produce anxiolytic, slightly sedative effects.

 Although valerian is most commonly taken in capsule form, there’s also the option for valerian root tea, which usually entails 2-3 grams (1 teaspoon) of dried root steeped in hot water for 5-10 minutes.
-Fluid valerian extracts (½ - 1 teaspoon) and tinctures (1 - 1 ½ teaspoons) are also an option.
+Fluid valerian extracts, also known as valepotriates (½ - 1 teaspoon) and tinctures (1 - 1 ½ teaspoons) are also an option.